-Essential, water-soluble vitamins key to the function of many enzymes and energy productionStructure and function of brain cellsRed blood cell and DNA formationNeeded by every tissue in the body, including the brainMood regulation
+Essential, water-soluble vitamins key to the function of many enzymes and energy production.

 In every dose

 (equal to: a whole beef liver, 100 mussels, 3 chicken breasts, 9oz tuna steak, 7.5 pints of dairy milk, 10 cans of cooked salmon, and 10 double cheese burgers.
 Seriously.
 OR: 25 avocados, 20 bowls of fortified cereal, 12 medium baked potatoes, 3 cups of chickpeas, 150 cups of quinoa, 4 servings of fortified nutritional yeast, and 8 cups of almonds)

 B vitamins help with normal mental performance, metabolism of stress hormones and energy.

 B Vitamins are thought to prevent brain atrophy, which could help to keep the brain healthy in people with Alzheimer’s Disease, and reduce the risk of dementia and memory loss.
 It’s been shown to have potentially protective qualities against Parkinson’s disease, as sufferers have been shown to have significantly lower levels than healthy individuals.

 What’s in it for my brain?

 B vitamins are needed to generate energy in our cells.
 So, they’re like the fuel that gives our brain cells the energy they need to do their work.

 B vitamins contribute to the structure and function of brain cells through the making of cholesterol, amino acids, phospholipids, and fatty acids.
 They also contribute to the synthesis and metabolism of steroid hormones, and vitamin D.